-You may be able to join a club's academy programme if you show the potential to develop to a high level.
+You may be able to join a club's academy or centre of excellence development programme, if you can show you have the potential to play at a high level.

-At age 16, the club will decide whether to put you on its Youth Training Scheme.
+If an academy takes you on, they'll ask you and your parents or guardians to sign forms, which may be renewed every 1 to 2 years.
+At age 16, the club will decide whether to put you on its youth training scheme.
 You'll be expected to continue with your education at the same.